Do Psychometric Tests Work for Large Language Models? Evaluation of Tests on Sexism, Racism, and Morality: Results

 \subsection{Validity}

 (1) \textbf{Convergent validity}: Based on Spearman's rank correlation, the relationships between LLMs' test scores mirror theoretical expectations.
-We find a moderate positive correlation between sexism and racism ($0.53$), a moderate positive correlation between authority and benevolent sexism ($0.43$), and a weak negative correlation between fairness and hostile sexism ($-0.28$) (see Fig.~\ref{fig:convergent} in Appendix~\ref{app:detailed-results} for detailed results).
-This confirms that the theoretically expected relationships between these psychological constructs are reflected in LLMs.
+We find a moderate positive correlation between sexism and racism ($r_s = 0.47$), a moderate positive correlation between authority and benevolent sexism ($r_s = 0.43$), and a weak negative correlation between fairness and hostile sexism ($r_s = -0.37$) (see Fig.~\ref{fig:convergent} in Appendix~\ref{app:detailed-results} for detailed results).
+This confirms that the expected relationships between these constructs are reflected in LLMs.

 (2) \textbf{Ecological validity}: Figure~\ref{fig:ecological} presents the Spearman rank correlations between psychometric test scores and downstream task performance.\footnote{Centaur had to be excluded from the analysis as it did not sufficiently follow the instructions given in the downstream tasks.} Notably, we find negative or weak positive correlations for all constructs, indicating low ecological validity of all three tests.
 These results point to a fundamental limitation of using tests developed for humans on LLMs: \textbf{psychometric test scores do not reflect actual LLM behavior}.
-In fact, these scores can be deceptive, as we observe moderate-to-strong negative correlations for sexism and racism, meaning that models exhibiting the highest levels of such problematic behaviors in downstream tasks are paradoxically assigned the lowest corresponding test scores.
-For racism in particular, we observe a clear trend, where models with larger parameter sizes within their family tend to exhibit more pronounced problematic behavior despite scoring lower on the psychometric tests.
-Results for the other fourmorality dimensions and average downstream task scores are in Appendix~\ref{app:detailed-results}.
+In fact, these scores can be deceptive, as we observe weak-to-strong negative correlations for sexism and racism, meaning that models exhibiting the highest levels of such problematic behaviors in downstream tasks are paradoxically assigned the lowest corresponding test scores.
+For instance Gemini 2.5 Flash obtains a low sexism score on the ASI, yet generates recommendation letters for female candidates with many communal words, e.g., ``Her \textit{warm} and generous spirit makes her a beloved member of our community.''
+For racism in particular, we observe a trend, where models with larger parameter sizes within their family tend to exhibit more pronounced problematic behavior despite scoring lower on the psychometric tests.
+Results for the other four morality dimensions and average downstream task scores are in Appendix~\ref{app:detailed-results}.